WARNINGS GENERAL SECURITY AND CAUTION ADVICE

 for tips and guidelines on tax free shopping.

 FOOD: Lamb dishes and seafood are the main attractions of Greek Cuisine.
 Try mezedes (a selection of hot and cold hors d'oeuvres and souvlaki (charcoal grilled lamb or pork).
 An "Estiatorion" is a conventional restaurant with tablecloths and tends to be in the upper price range.
 "Psistaria" is a barbecue-style eating place with a large spit displaying the roast pork, lamb and chicken.
 Your selection is priced according to the weight.
 The "Psarotaverna" or fish taverna specializes in fish and seafood and are almost always found by the seaside or harborside.
 A "Taverna" is an offshoot of the traditional countryside eating place.
 Emphasis is on the mezedes and traditional cooking.
-TIPPING
+LGBTQ

 BEVERAGES: Greek coffee is similar to Turkish coffee and is usually served with a glass of water.
 When ordering, "pikro" means bitter, "metrio" semi-sweet and "gliko" sweet.
 Greek wine is very good.
 A popular spirit is Ouzo, an anise based alcohol.